amyles/coherence-workshop-handson/coherence-workshop-handson.md

 statefulset.apps/primary-cluster-storage   2/2     8m19s
 ```

-## Connect to the Demo App on the London OKE Cluster
+## Connect to the Demo App on the Ashburn OKE Cluster

 Now that he application is up and running it's time to try it out.